CIDARLAB/cello/INSTALL.md

 Once this image has been built, a container can be derived from this image and run with the command:

-    docker run -p 8080:8080 -v /path/to/results/folder/:/cello_results cello
+    docker run -p 8080:8080 -v /path/to/results/folder/:/cello_results -v /path/to/resources/folder:/cello/resources  cello

-where ``/path/to/results/folder`` is the path to the directory in which you want results to be stored.
+* ``/path/to/results/folder`` is the path to the directory in which you want results to be stored.
 This path need not be at the same directory-level as the repository.
+* ``/path/to/resources/folder`` is the path to a directory that includes the contents of ``resources/`` in this repository.
+The datase will be stored in a subdirectory of this called ``derbydb2``.
+You can simply omit  ``-v /path/to/resources/folder:/cello/resources/``, but then **database contents, including usernames and passwords will be lost** when the container is stopped.

-It should be an absolute path: a path like ``./results`` will not work, but ``$PWD/results`` will.
+Both paths should be absolute: a path like ``./results`` will not work, but ``$PWD/results`` will.

 You may need to run the ``docker build`` and ``docker run`` commands using ``sudo``, depending on how Docker is configured on your machine.

 Once the container is running, you can connect to it by opening ``http://localhost:8080/`` in your web-broweser.
 Results will appear in the specified directory (and can also be downloaded as zip files through the web interface).
-However, **database contents, including usernames and passwords, and not currently persisted** and are lost when the container is stopped.

 #### Without Docker